oanda/apidocs/v1/stream.md

 ### Connections

-In the event that a stream is abnormally terminated, it is recommended that the client application reconnect using a backoff implementation.
+In the event that no data is received within the stream for more than 10 seconds, it is recommended that the client application terminate the connection and re-connect.

+There is a re-connection rate limit in place and is enforced.
+Clients whose reconnection attempts exceeds this limit will receive HTTP 429 error responses.
+Client applications are recommended to utilize a backoff implementation for reconnection attempts.
+Example implementation includes the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).